glasnt/blog/_posts/2015-04-15-raspberry-pie-review.md

 ### Assembly

-*If going DIY casing, follow your assembly instructions, or use my TL;DR: sift dry ingredients + sugar,  and rub butter into this mixure.
+*If going DIY casing, follow your assembly instructions, or use my TL;DR: sift dry ingredients + sugar,  and rub butter into this mixture.
 The result should resemble breadcrumbs.
 Cut in one egg, roll the dough into a disc, and refrigerate for one hour*

 Preheat the oven to 180C